googs0/googs0.github.io/README.md

 ### About Me
-**As a budding programmer and data engineer**, I bring a unique blend of expertise to the world of programming, combining my Master's degree in Sound and Visual Technology with a strong foundation in Python, data analytics, and software development.
-My journey into the programming world was ignited by an audiovisual project in which I utlized biophysical data from IoT devices and an EKG to create an immersive audiovisual experience.
+**As a budding programmer and data analyst**, I bring a unique blend of knowledge to the world of programming, integrating my Master's degree in Sound and Visual Technology with a strong foundation in Python, SQL, Go, data analytics, and software development.
+My journey into programming was ignited by an audiovisual project in which I utlized biophysical data from movement sensors and an EKG to create an immersive audiovisual ecosystem for performers.
 My resume showcases a diverse skill set that ranges from Python programming and data analysis to sound engineering and audiovisual production.
-With certifications in Google Data Analytics, software development, and Python programming, I've honed my ability to work with complex datasets and derive meaningful insights.
+With certifications in Google Data Analytics, software development, and Python, I've honed my ability to work with complex datasets and derive meaningful insights.
 <br>
 <br>
 I've used my analytical skills to develop Python scripts that access APIs, analyze financial metrics, and dissect complex sports data, demonstrating my commitment to meticulous data scrutiny and interpretation.
-Additionally, my experience as an independent audio engineer has equipped me with valuable skills in visual programming, data aggregation, strategic decision-making, troubleshooting and debugging, and a creative approach to problem solving.
+Additionally, my experience as an independent audio engineer has equipped me with valuable skills in visual programming, data aggregation, strategic decision-making, project management, troubleshooting and debugging, and a creative approach to problem solving.
 <br>
 <br>
-What drives my passion for programming is the opportunity to harness the power of data to make impactful decisions and continually innovate.
-I’m eager to contribute my skills and enthusiasm to meaningful projects and collaborative endeavors.
+What drives my passion for programming is the opportunity to harness the power of data to aid in decision-making processes and drive continuous innovation.
+I’m eager to contribute my skills, enthusiasm, and creativity to projects.
 Let's collaborate and bring innovative ideas to life.
-Feel free to get in touch!

 ### Certifications